isomerpages/pa-bukitcanberra/_volunteer-programmes/Smart Nation/Virtual Programme Coordinator.md

 		<td>
 			<b>Programme Description:</b><br>
 THK Home for Disabled@Sembawang was established in April 2018 to provide long-term residential care for adults (aged between 17 and 55 years old) diagnosed with intellectual disabilities (ID) and/or Autism, Spectrum Disorder (ASD), or other  co-morbidities.<br>
 <br>We are looking for volunteers to conduct recreational programmes for the residents at THK Home.
-For example, virtual tours to introduce residents to different places of interest/ culture in Singapore, or conduct dance and movement lessons, or engage them in art & crafts sessions.
+For example, virtual tours to introduce residents to different places of interest in Singapore, or conduct dance and movement lessons, or engage them in art & craft sessions.
 		</td>
 	</tr>
 </table>